byterocket/about-merkle-trees/5_AttackVectors.md

 ## Second Pre-Image Attack

-Can we prove that a an intermediary-hash is part of the tree?
+Can we prove that an intermediary-hash is part of the tree?

 Yes!